junxit/us-congress-bills-117/metadata.md

 - 2022-07-26 — Placed on the Union Calendar, Calendar No. 345.
 - 2022-07-26 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-441.
 - 2022-07-26 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-441.
+- 2022-09-21 — Rules Committee Resolution H. Res.
+1377 Reported to House.
+Rule provides for consideration of H.R.
+4118, H.R.
+5768, H.R.
+6448 and H.R.
+8542.
+Resolution provides for 30 minutes of general debate with one motion to recommit for each bill.
+- 2022-09-22 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2022-09-22 — Considered as unfinished business. (consideration: CR H8103-8104)
+- 2022-09-22 — Considered under the provisions of rule H. Res.
+1377. (consideration: CR H8096-8100)
+- 2022-09-22 — DEBATE - The House proceeded with 30 minutes of debate on H.R.
+5768.
+- 2022-09-22 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-09-22 — House amendment offered
+- 2022-09-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-09-22 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-09-22 — On passage Passed by the Yeas and Nays: 250 - 178 (Roll no. 454). (text: CR H8096-8097)
+- 2022-09-22 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 250 - 178 (Roll no. 454).
+- 2022-09-22 — Rule provides for consideration of H.R.
+4118, H.R.
+5768, H.R.
+6448 and H.R.
+8542.
+Resolution provides for 30 minutes of general debate with one motion to recommit for each bill.
+- 2022-09-22 — The title of the measure was amended.
+Agreed to without objection.